quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frames sent in multiple packet types can be coalesced into a single UDP datagram; see {{packet-coalesce}}.

-An endpoint might send a CONNECTION_CLOSE frame in an Initial packet or in response to unauthenticated information received in Initial or Handshake packets.
+An endpoint can send a CONNECTION_CLOSE frame in an Initial packet.
+This might be in response to unauthenticated information received in Initial or Handshake packets.
 Such an immediate close might expose legitimate connections to a denial of service.
 QUIC does not include defensive measures for on-path attacks during the handshake; see {{handshake-dos}}.
 However, at the cost of reducing